eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Advanced experience with experimental design and statistical methods such as causal Inference
 	- Expert knowledge of a scientific computing language (such as R or Python), SQL, visualization, data modeling, ETL, and the data warehousing concepts
 	- 2+ years within SaaS industry-ideally at an prosumer SaaS platform
++ Knowledge of predictive analytics/statistical and mathematical modeling/data mining algorithms;
++ skill set:
+	- experience using Web services, such as:
+		* WCF, Windows Communication Foundation
+		* Spark
+		* Rest
+	- experience using a statistical process control system, such as Camline SPACE.
+	- experience in Hadoop, Spark, and Impala for large-scale data manipulations.
+		* Apache Impala
+			+ modern SQL query engine for Apache Hadoop
+			+ open-source massively parallel processing (MPP) SQL query engine for data stored in a computer cluster that runs Apache Hadoop.
+	- software source code repository tools:
+		* Git
+		* Subversion
+		* ***Azure DevOps Server***, formerly known as ***MS TFS or Microsoft Team Foundation Server***
+	- VoC, voice of customer software tools
 + skill set:
 	- As a data scientist at Quora, you'll work closely with product managers, product designers, and engineers to devise appropriate measurements and metrics, design randomized controlled experiments, build visualizations, and tackle hard, open-ended problems that uncover usage patterns and opportunities for the company.
 Quora has a wide range of rich data, giving you ample room for exploration and creativity.
 Examples of some projects our data scientists have worked on include modeling our long-term growth, improving the relevance and personalization of the homepage feed, and exploratory analysis of factors driving question-asking behavior.
 For more about our work, see Quora's Data blog at https://data.quora.com/.
 	- As a staff data scientist, you will draw on your experience to excel not only in your own work but also to elevate data’s impact at a company-wide level.
 You will provide team mentorship that propels the work of your colleagues while helping to establish best practices for data usage across Quora.